Rennud/Rennud/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-- 🔭 I'm a java developer at Komerční banka a.s.
+- 🔭 I'm a Java Developer at Komerční banka a.s.

 - 🌱 I’m currently learning **everything** 🤓